The Rusty Orchestra

 West Australian Symphony Orchestra respectfully acknowledges the Traditional Custodians and Elders of Country throughout Western Australia, and the Whadjuk Noongar people on whose lands we work and share music.

 How to use your Digital Program

-• Please enable Concert Mode at the top of your screen to ensure minimal disruption to those around you.
+• Please enable Concert Mode at the top of your browser and further dim your screen in your device's settings.

 • Your mobile phone must be switched to silent throughout the performance.